 We have collated a comprehensive list of all the industry-standard tips to help you draft your resume with perfection.

-Here is a summary of the blog to give you a headstart:
+Here is a summary of this definitive guide to give you a headstart:

 - Make a master resume of all of your accomplishments, certifications, work experience, and campus activities to give you a fair idea of what to include

 - Choose the reverse chronological resume format wherein you list your work experiences from most to less recent

 - While drafting your professional experience section, make sure that you split your sentences into one-liners and maintain a cause-effect relationship